meindlm97/ClimXtract/README.md

 - simple method that works most of the time, even when other methods do not

 **Distance weighted regridding:**
-- inverse distance weighted average remapping of the four (default number, can be changed) nearest neighbor values
+- inverse distance weighted average remapping of the four (default number, can be changed) nearest neighbour values
 - smoother grid, gradients less steep than with nearest neighbour
 - no need to provide source grid cell corner coordinates